-City Manager Trudgeon noted the recent addition of signage on development or redevelopment sites, similar to that he'd seen done for another community he'd worked in.
-While that signage wasn't overly descriptive, Mr. Trudgeon noted that it did provide sufficient contact information and frequently prompted calls to city hall allowing for more detailed conversations.
+City Manager Trudgeon noted the recent addition of signage on development or redevelopment sites, similar to that he'd seen done for another community he'd worked-with\in.
+While that signage wasn't overly descriptive, Mr. Trudgeon noted that it did provide sufficient contact information and frequently prompted calls to Ccity Hhall allowing for more detailed conversations.

-Commissioner Manke concurred, noting that the signage may not necessarily affect you as a resident, or you may not even live in Roseville and only commute through; but would allow the information to be available to anyone interested.

-Commissioner Grefenberg opined that signage was also another way to reach renters, along with the city staff's database of rentals and renters, with renters shown by unit and address, not by name but addressed to "occupant at apartment #" rental complexes.

-Commissioner Grefenberg expressed his positive impression and his respect for the cooperation and and assistance provided by the City's Planning staff;.
-Commissioner Grefenberg asked that City Manager Trudgeon convey the Task Force's and his personal thanks for Mr. Bilotta and Mr. Paschke's collaboration.

-Commissioner Manke concurred, noting the value of being able to feed off their knowledge from their areas of expertise, as well as providing an opportunity to get to know them better and their role in the community.

-Chair Becker expressed his appreciation and anticipation that this would become the cooperative nature for the community moving forward.

-Motion

-Commissioner Grefenberg moved, Commissioner Manke seconded, to acknowledge the Commission's receipt of the Joint Zoning Notification Task Force Report and Recommendations and to approve the report and its recommendations as submitted and as dated February 4, 2016.

-Ayes: 3 Nays: 0 Motion carried.

-7. Chair, Committee and Staff Reports
+Roseville Community Engagement Commission (CEC) Meeting Minutes Page 22 - February 11, 2015

+1007 1008 Commissioner Manke concurred, noting that the signage may not 1009 necessarily affect you as a resident, or you may not even live in Roseville 1010 and only commute through; but it was obviously working and would 1011 allowed the information to be available to anyone interested.
+1012 1013 Commissioner Grefenberg opined that signage was also another way to 1014 reach renters, along with the completion of city staff's database of rentals 1015 and renters, with renters shown by unit and address, not by -name, but addressed to "occupant at apartment #" at specific rental complexes.
+1016 1017 1018 Commissioner Grefenberg expressed his positive impression with and his 1019 respect for the cooperation and collaboration and assistance provided by 1020 the City's Planning staff; and compared it to his experiences of ten years 1021 Commissioner Grefenberg asked that City Manager Trudgeon 1022 convey the Ttask fForce's and his personal thanks for Mr. Bilotta and Mr. 1023 Paschke's collaboration.
+1024 1025 Commissioner Manke concurred, noting the value of being able to feed off 1026 their knowledge and from their areas of expertise, as well as providing an 1027 opportunity to get to know them better and their role in the community.
+1028 Chair Becker expressed his appreciation and anticipation that this would 1029 1030 become the cooperative nature for the community moving forward.
+1031 1032 Motion 1033 Commissioner Grefenberg moved, Commissioner Manke seconded, to 1034 acknowledge -the Commission/s receipt of the Joint Zoning Notification 1035 Task Force Report and #Recommendations to the City Council their 1036 receipt and to approval approve of the report and its recommendations 1037 from the Zoning Notification Task Force as submitted and as dated February 4, 2016.
+1038 1039 1040 Ayes: 3 1041 Navs: 0 1042 Motion carried.
+1043 1044 Chair, Committee and Staff Reports 7.
+1045

-a.
-Chair's Report
+Chair's Report a.